 Coffee shops are an excellent place for creative self-portrait images.
 Usually, cafés have great lighting and cozy atmospheres.
 Plus, there are also many warm beverages to keep you toasty during a snowstorm or heavy rain.
 Many of them offer private spaces and a safe, relaxing atmosphere.
 That’s why so many portrait photographers are drawn to them.

-You can even use a smartphone on a tripod with a self-timer.
+You can even use a smartphone on a with a self-timer.
 That way, it’s ready for social media sharing.

 If you feel uncomfortable in coffee shops bustling with people, ask a friend to tag along.
 Having someone next to you makes you feel supported, and you’ll photograph better self-portraits.